-Assignments (deployments) usually last two to four weeks.
-However, the duration of the assignment may vary depending on the request.
-The duration of the assignment includes time needed to finalise formal reports and articles.
+Assignments (deployments) usually last 4-6 weeks, but may extend up to 8 or more weeks, depending on the nature of the assignment and the request.
+In the request, the duration of the assignment should take into account the time needed to finalise formal reports and articles.